open-ephys/onix-bonsai-onix1-docs/articles/getting-started/onix-configuration.md

 ![/workflows/getting-started/start-acquisition.bonsai workflow](../../workflows/getting-started/start-acquisition.bonsai)
 :::

-> [!NOTE]
-> At this point the workflow can be run to configure ONIX hardware.
-However,
-> after doing so, the workflow will immediately stop.
-This is because we are
-> missing the portion of our workflow to acquire data.
-We will explore this in
-> the next section.
+At this point the workflow can be run to configure ONIX hardware.
+However, after doing so, the workflow will immediately stop.
+This is because we are missing the portion of our workflow to capture acquired data.
+We will explore this in the next section.